Backbase/local-backend-setup/README.md

 Use these templates to develop your own service, and use the Backbase local environment to test and run your code.

 For more information, see [ModelBank organization](https://github.com/baas-devops-reference).

+## Release Policy

+We release this repository after every Backbase Breaking Changes release.
+Each release is compatible with all the Backbase versions until its next LTS version.
+For example, with the `2022.03` release, you can use any Backbase version <ins>Higher</ins> than `2022.03` up to `2023.09-LTS`.